sovietscout/ug-indian-econ-2/indias-financial-sector.md

 **(a) Major Instruments of Monetary Policy (2 marks):**
 Based on Mohan and Ray (2017), the major instruments of monetary policy employed or referred to by the RBI include:
 * Cash Reserve Ratio (CRR)
 * Statutory Liquidity Ratio (SLR)
 * Bank Rate (Historically significant, less so currently)
 * Repo Rate (The primary policy rate under the LAF)
 * Reverse Repo Rate (Part of the LAF corridor)
 * Liquidity Adjustment Facility (LAF) - the framework through which repo and reverse repo operations are conducted.

 **(b) Distinction between CRR and SLR Purpose (3 marks):**
 Mohan and Ray (2017) discuss CRR and SLR primarily in the context of financial repression and subsequent reforms:
-*   **Cash Reserve Ratio (CRR):** This represents the proportion of a bank's net demand and time liabilities (NDTL) that it must maintain as cash balances (historically, implicitly with the RBI, though not explicitly stated in the text provided).
+* **Cash Reserve Ratio (CRR):** This represents the proportion of a bank's net demand and time liabilities (NDTL) that it must maintain as cash balances with the RBI.
 In the pre-reform era (1970s-80s), a high CRR served as a major tool of *resource pre-emption*, diverting funds away from banks' lendable resources, effectively channeling them towards government needs and contributing to financial repression.
 Its gradual reduction since the 1990s (from 15% to around 4%) was a key reform aimed at increasing the availability of lendable resources for the banking sector.
 * **Statutory Liquidity Ratio (SLR):** This is defined (fn.
 10) as the proportion of aggregate deposits (or NDTL, fn.
 11) that banks must maintain in the form of government and other approved securities.
 Similar to CRR, a high SLR (nearly 40% in the early 1990s) was a tool for *resource pre-emption*, compelling banks to finance government deficits by holding government bonds, thus "crowding out" credit to the private sector.
 Its reduction (to around 21.5% by mid-2010s) significantly enhanced banks' ability to lend to the commercial sector.

 **Purpose Distinction:** While both impound bank resources, the paper highlights their historical purpose primarily as tools for *resource pre-emption* under the financially repressed regime, ensuring funds were available for the government.
 The reduction of both CRR and SLR was central to *liberalization* by freeing up bank resources for lending.

 **(c) Working Mechanism of Repo and Reverse Repo Rate Changes (5 marks):**
 Mohan and Ray (2017) explain that the RBI's monetary policy framework aims at setting the policy **Repo Rate**, which transmits through the money market to influence broader interest rates.
 The **Liquidity Adjustment Facility (LAF)** is the operating framework for managing day-to-day liquidity, aiming to keep the weighted average call money rate (WACR) anchored around the Repo Rate.
 * **Repo Rate Mechanism:** The Repo rate is defined (fn.
 12) as the fixed interest rate at which the RBI provides short-term (typically overnight) liquidity to banks against the collateral of government securities.
     * **Effect of Change:** When the RBI *lowers* the Repo rate, it reduces the cost for banks to borrow funds from the central bank.
 This can encourage banks to borrow more to meet their short-term liquidity needs, potentially increasing liquidity in the banking system and signaling an easing monetary policy stance, which tends to lower other money market rates.
 Conversely, when the RBI *raises* the Repo rate, borrowing from the RBI becomes more expensive, discouraging banks from accessing LAF funds, thus tightening liquidity conditions and signaling a contractionary stance.
-*   **Reverse Repo Rate Mechanism:** Although not explicitly defined, the Reverse Repo rate functions as the floor of the LAF corridor (Figure 3) and represents the rate at which the RBI *absorbs* liquidity from banks that have surplus funds, against eligible government securities.
+* **Reverse Repo Rate Mechanism:** The Reverse Repo rate functions as the floor of the LAF corridor (Figure 3) and represents the rate at which the RBI *absorbs* liquidity from banks that have surplus funds, against eligible government securities.
     * **Effect of Change:** When the RBI *raises* the Reverse Repo rate, it makes it more attractive for banks to park their surplus funds with the RBI.
 This leads to absorption of liquidity from the system, contributing to tighter monetary conditions.
 When the RBI *lowers* the Reverse Repo rate, parking funds with the RBI becomes less remunerative, potentially leaving more liquidity in the hands of banks, which could then be used for lending, thereby easing liquidity conditions.

 **Difference in Mechanism:** The core difference lies in the direction of the liquidity flow and the policy signal.
 Repo operations *inject* liquidity (at the Repo rate, the policy ceiling/signal), while Reverse Repo operations *absorb* liquidity (at the Reverse Repo rate, the policy floor).
 Changes in the Repo Rate are the primary signal of the monetary policy stance, while adjustments in the corridor width (spread between Repo and Reverse Repo) and the rates themselves manage day-to-day liquidity and guide short-term interest rates in the money market.